Continuing Education Activity

 Shigellosis

-Yersinia enterocolitica colitis commonly presents in young children in the winter.
-In the United States, the estimates are 1 case per 100,000 individuals each year.
+Yersinia enterocolitica colitis commonly affects young children in the winter.
+In the United States, the estimate is 1 case per 100,000 individuals each year.

 Mycobacterium tuberculosis is the third most common site of extrapulmonary tuberculosis, accounting for 12.8% of all cases under this category.[7]
-The recurrence of tuberculosis in developing countries parallels the AIDS epidemic distribution closely.[8]
-Other factors for increasing rates of tuberculosis in many developed countries are related to the migrant population, deterioration in social conditions, cutbacks in public health surveillance services, and increased prevalence of immune-suppressed individuals (AIDS, those receiving biological agents in diseases such as rheumatoid arthritis, and inflammatory bowel disease).[9]
+The recurrence of tuberculosis in developing countries parallels the acquired immunodeficiency syndrome (AIDS) epidemic distribution closely.[8]
+Other factors for increasing rates of tuberculosis in many developed countries are related to the migrant population, deterioration in social conditions, cutbacks in public health surveillance services, and increased prevalence of immune-suppressed individuals (those with AIDS or those receiving biological agents in diseases such as rheumatoid arthritis, and inflammatory bowel disease).[9]

 Amebiasis